The Code Analyzer Report displays potential errors and problems,

 in the Help browser.
 For examples of messages and what to do about

 them, including specific changes to make for the example,

 see Changing Code Based on Code Analyzer Messages.

 The messages do not provide perfect information about every situation and in some cases, you might not want to change anything based on the message.
 For details, see Understand the Limitations of Code Analysis.

 If there are certain messages or types of messages you do not want to see, you can suppress them.
 For details, see Adjust Code Analyzer Message Indicators and Messages.

 After modifying it, save the file.
 Consider saving the file to a different name if you made significant changes that might introduce errors.
 Then you can refer to the original file, if needed, to resolve problems with the updated file.
-Use the Compare button on the Editor tab to help you identify the changes you made to the file.
+Use the Compare button on the Editor or Live Editor tab to help you identify the changes you made to the file.
 For more information, see Comparing Text Files.